juxhouse/bela-resources/API.md

 {
   "op": "upsert-element"
   "path": ElementPath           // Primary key.
+  "type": ElementType           // Optional.
+Defaults to the first segment in the path.
   "name": String                // Optional.
 Defaults to last segment in the path.
-  "type": Type                  // Optional.
-Defaults to the first segment in the path.
   "technology": Technology      // Optional.
   "third-party": boolean        // Optional.
 Defaults to false.
   "description": String         // Optional.